Assistance programs Caddo Parish and Shreveport.

 One of the main resources they offer is access to the Salvation Army Social Service Department.
-Every year this department provides help to the thousands of needy individuals who are seeking free food, gently worn clothing, help with rent and utility bill assistance.
+Every year this department provides help to the thousands of low-income individuals who are seeking free food, gently worn clothing, or help with rent and utility bill assistance.
 Many others need access to free health and medical care, debt relief programs, transportation access (such as gas and bus vouchers), and other aid.

 Christian Service Program – Runs a number of programs for the working poor, single moms, low income and others.
 Programs are offered regardless of religion.
 Specifically they include Mother Stewart House, which is transitional housing for women.
 There is also a literacy program known as A Second Chance at Learning and Hospitality House/Soup kitchen.
 This can feed the poor, homeless and others.

 Providence House focuses on housing needs and the greater Shreveport area.
 While the demand is high and resources are limited, very low income families, those facing eviction and the homeless in Caddo Parish may qualify for help, including from Breaking the Cycle of Homelessness.
 In some cases free motel vouchers are offered.

 They operate shelters, provide information on funds to pay the security deposits on a new low income apartment, and transitional housing.
 Another focus from Providence House is case management, and this may be debt reduction and credit services, GED training, and career counseling.
 More on Providence House.